Pointing Dog Training and Mentoring

 Nonverbal & verbal command and control, as well as the introduction to E-collar.

-Correcting unnecessary movement when your dog is STOPPED and STANDING.
+Correcting unnecessary movement when your dog is STANDING STILL.

 Your dog will not RELEASE/BREAK until a command is given.